gdelataillade/alarm/README.md

 Note that if `notificationTitle` and `notificationBody` are both empty, iOS will not show the notification and Android will show an empty notification.

-If you enabled `enableNotificationOnKill`, you can chose your own notification title and body by using this method before setting your alarms:
+If you enabled `enableNotificationOnKill`, you can choose your own notification title and body by using this method before setting your alarms:
 ```Dart
 await Alarm.setNotificationOnAppKillContent(title, body)
 ```